LucasCzerny/AdventOfCode2024/README.md

 # Advent of Code 2024 in C++

-My happiness with each solution from 1-5:
+My happiness levels for each solution from 1-5:
 🤨😐🙂😀😄

 |                                              | Part 1 Solution                                                                 | Part 2 Solution                                                               | Input                           |